Bangkit-Capstone-C23-PS256/Kaffeehaus_Machine_Learning/README.md

   - [Searching Model](https://github.com/Bangkit-Capstone-C23-PS256/Kaffeehaus_Machine_Learning/tree/main/Tensorflow%20%20Words%20Embedding%20Model)

-    Using Word Embeding and Cosine Similarity for making next level searching model,
+    Using Word Embeding and Cosine Similarity to make next level searching model, user can input query like: `Cafe that has a JKT48 vibes` it will return cafe that has the attribute that user input before.

   - [Content Based Filtering](https://github.com/Bangkit-Capstone-C23-PS256/Kaffeehaus_Machine_Learning/tree/main/Content%20Based%20Filtering)

+    For recommender system in our application we use content based filtering, it wll be give a cafe recomendation based on user preference or it will give cafe recommendation that has similar attribute with cafe that user like